 If the relationship subsequently breaks down, questions arise as to what should happen with the property and to the proceeds of sale in the event that it is sold.
 One person may, for example, wish to continue living in the property, while the other may wish to sell it.
 Equally, both parties may agree to sell the property, but may disagree on how the sale proceeds should be divided between them if the expectations of entitlement are inconsistent with the strict legal rights.
 Such questions are decided by application to the court to judges with property law experience.

-Property disputes of this nature are therefore handled by our experienced property litigators, Richard Eaton and Laura Tanguay, who specialise in this complex area.
+Property disputes of this nature are therefore handled by our experienced property litigators, Laura Tanguay and Stephanie Butler, who specialise in this complex area.
 Unlike many other law firms, who rely upon family lawyers in this area, your case will benefit from Richard and Laura’s property law experience to ensure that you achieve the best possible outcome.
 Where children are involved it can become more complex.
 An unmarried parent can make a claim against the other parent that a house be provided for the children until they are 18.
 These claims can interlink with the strict property rights which both parents are seeking to assert in relation to their home.
 In those cases we work very closely with our colleagues in the family department.